 Gregory T. S. Bischoping

-Gregory T. S. Bischoping is a litigation associate in the Washington, D.C., office of Munger, Tolles & Olson.
+Gregory T. S. Bischoping is a litigation and investigations associate in the Washington, D.C., office of Munger, Tolles & Olson.

-Mr. Bischoping has represented companies in internal investigations, regulatory inquiries, trials, and appeals.
-Mr. Bischoping has significant experience representing technology and innovation-driven companies, including in the areas of patent and trade secret litigation.
+Mr. Bischoping has represented companies in internal and government investigations, regulatory inquiries, trials, and appeals.
+He has significant experience representing technology and innovation-driven companies, including in the areas of patent and trade secret litigation.
+Mr. Bischoping has managed all aspects of fast-paced discovery in litigation and has led the day-to-day responsibilities of government-facing investigations.
+He has also advised companies on how to adapt their policies and practices in response to evolving legal and regulatory landscapes.

 Prior to joining the firm, he clerked for Judge Kent A. Jordan of the U.S. Court of Appeals for the Third Circuit and Chief Judge Leonard P. Stark of the U.S. District Court for the District of Delaware, now of the Federal Circuit.
 Between clerkships, he was an associate for a large law firm’s New York office.